 I seriously debated whether or not I wanted to use jalapeños.
 Would it be too hot?
 Would it detract from the red bell peppers?
 What to do?!
 I had also seen variations using hot sauce or red pepper flakes.
 In the end, I reduced the recipe from 2-3 jalapeños to one.
 I used my food processor to pulse the peppers finely.
 Then, I pressed the peppers through a fine sieve colander, to remove the excess water.

 I will admit that Jarden Home Brand has spoiled me, for sure.
-Over the last three years, they have sent me the Ball Canning Automatic Jam & Jelly Maker and the Ball Automatic Home Canning System.
-Yes, they cost some pretty pennies– about $83.00 and $299.00 respectively.
+Over the last three years, they have sent me the Ball Canning Automatic Jam & Jelly Maker and the Ball Automatic Home Canning System (Sadly, this has been discontinued, though I still use mine year-round.)
 My kind of canning is “small batch” because I’m not canning enough food to last until the apocalypse.
 It’s just the two of us.
 So, these two technical marvels makes my canning so much quicker– like in one hour, I have six half-pint jars of preserves.

 Fear not!
 You don’t have to go out and buy these marvels of canning technology products.
 You can still use a pot and a stove, and you’ll get great results.
 So, here’s my jelly and it smells fantastic!